Journal Of Chemical

 What Is the Journal of Chemical and Engineering Data

 Published by the American Chemical Society (ACS), the journal accepts submissions that include tabular data, numerical values, and datasets derived from experiments, simulations, or literature surveys.
-Consider this: think of it as a repository for the raw numbers and measurements that underpin larger studies.
+Think of it as a repository for the raw numbers and measurements that underpin larger studies.
 Researchers submit their findings so others can validate, compare, or build upon them without having to repeat costly experiments.

 Scope and Focus Areas